michaelshmitty/pbm-js/README.md

 - 100% plain JavaScript.
 No dependencies.
 - Compatible with all [Mark J. Ferrari](https://www.markferrari.com/about/)'s artwork I could find.

+Try it out at [https://michaelshmitty.github.io/pbm-js/](https://michaelshmitty.github.io/pbm-js/).
+You will need to supply your own IFF PBM files.
+All processing is done in your browser, no data is sent to any server.

 ## Usage

 ### In the browser